 During your undergraduate career you will be expected to master not only the academic course content required by medical schools, but to develop and enhance other background skills as well.
 In addition to intellectual ability, successful applicants will be expected to demonstrate maturity and commitment as well as well-rounded social and interpersonal skills.

-A critical first step for you will be setting and keeping an appointment with an advisor from the Academic Advising Center.
+A critical first step for you will be setting and keeping an appointment with an advisor from Health Professions Advising.
 Our advising services are designed to help you: